Ministry-of-Silly-Scripts/codewars-js-openOrSenior/NOTES.md

 TODO:
 # Pomodoro 2 🍅:
 - is should receive a list with the pair [18, 20] as input and return a list with ["Open"] as output p✅
+- is should receive a list with a pair whose first element is higher than 55 and return with ["Senior"] as output

 # Pomodoro 1 🍅:
 - initial setup